 - For stage 2 of the journey there is only a single direct train per day from Padang Besar train station to Bangkok.
 If you miss this connection then your alternative is to take a taxi across the road border into Thailand and then take one of the frequent shuttle trains from the Padang Besar train station to Hat Yai.
 There are several trains from Hat Yai to Bangkok every day.
 NB: Malaysia time is one ahead of Thai time so Train 9204 which arrives in Padang Besar at 17:03 Malaysia time is actually scheduled to arrive 57 minutes before the departure of Train #46 at 17:00 Thai time.

-Buy Train Tickets to Bangkok
+Buy Tickets from Kuala Lumpur to Bangkok

 Use the Search Box below to buy your train tickets for first part of the journey from Kuala Lumpur to Padang Besar.